 In other cases, the defendant may be able to argue that the victim’s death was caused by an accident rather than intentional acts.
 Additionally, a defendant may be able to argue that he or she was not involved in the victim's death in any capacity if he or she was inaccurately identified as the perpetrator of the crime.
 If you are charged with second-degree murder in Charlotte or Concord, it is critical to engage a skilled criminal defense attorney to investigate your available defenses and to set forth persuasive arguments on your behalf.Retain a Capable Criminal Lawyer Today

-If you are faced with second-degree murder charges in North Carolina, it is crucial to retain a capable criminal defense attorney as soon as possible to protect your rights and develop a strong defense.
-The trusted criminal defense lawyers at the Olsinski Law Firm will work tirelessly to help you seek the best legal result available under the circumstances surrounding your charges.
+If you or someone you love is charged with second-degree murder, you need an experienced attorney to zealously advocate for you.
+The criminal defense attorneys at the Olsinski Law Firm can critically evaluate the evidence to find the weaknesses in the State’s case and help you achieve the best outcome possible under the unique facts and circumstances of the case.
 We regularly assist individuals charged with second-degree murder throughout Mecklenburg and Cabarrus Counties, including in Charlotte, Concord, Huntersville, Matthews, Cornelius, Mint Hill, Davidson, Pineville, Kannapolis, Harrisburg, Midland, and Mount Pleasant.
 We can be reached via our online form to schedule a confidential and free meeting to discuss your case.
 We can also be contacted at our Charlotte office at 704-405-2580 or at our Concord office at 704-918-4747.